-The valuation techniques of ASC 820 are based on both observable and unobservable inputs.
+The valuation techniques required by ASC 820 may be based on either observable or unobservable inputs.
 Observable inputs reflect readily obtainable data from independent sources, and unobservable inputs reflect the Company's market assumptions.
-ASC 820 classifies these inputs into the following hierarchy:
+These inputs are classified into the following hierarchy: